-Contrast the foregoing what happens with become should you disabled without plan, a not uncommon occurrence.
-W/e are confronted with the law of guardianship.
+Contrast the foregoing with what happens should you become disabled without a plan.
+Happens all the time.
+New clients routinely come in relating what has happened to their loved one, who has done no planning whatsoever, often saying something to the effect of "he was just ok" or "she was just ok".
+Many fail to realize that everyone is ok until they are not ok.
+Now we have to explain the law of guardianship.
+While the full scope of guardianship would fill a book in itself, let's look at a short synopsis.
 Application must be made to the court via a petition to have a legal guardian named.
 The petition will outline the mental and physical state of the alleged incapacitated person (the "AIP") in some detail.
 The petition must be served by legal process on all interested parties.
 All this must be handled by a lawyer and the court will appoint a second lawyer to represent the AIP in the proceedings.
 The court will also appoint a "court evaluator" to meet with the AIP and prepare a report to the judge as to the extent of the AIP's disability.
-The court will also require that the AIP appear in the courtroom or, in the judge's discretion, the judge may go and question the AIP in the facility if they cannot appear in court.
-All expenses of these proceedings, many thousands of dollars, are borne by the AIP and their family.
+The court will also require that the AIP appear in the courtroom or, in the judge's discretion, the judge may go and examine (legally, not physically) the AIP in the facility if they cannot appear in court.
+All expenses of these proceedings, likely in the tens of thousands of dollars, are borne by the AIP and their family.